 It was recently discovered that Zoom is leaking emails and photos to strangers.
 It didn’t take long for the snowball to roll.
 Shortly after, SpaceX has banned the use of Zoom for remote operations.
 So have Google, Apple, NASA, and New York City schools.
 Earlier this week, the FBI warned about Zoom teleconferences and live classrooms being hacked by trolls; security experts warn that holes in the technology make user data vulnerable to exploitation.
 Zoom’s CEO, Eric Yuan, publicly admitted that he “messed up” on privacy and security.
+At the same time, China is fighting back slamming Facebook’s state media rules.

 Zoom, however, ties into a much larger picture unfolding on the internet right now.
 It is a picture where China is slowly but surely dominating the internet.
 DJI, TikTok, Huawei, Zoom, these are just a few examples of a growing list of tech companies backed by China that increasingly powers internet traffic and it’s content.